 - About 6 million people are already using the system.

-- About 17 million are expected to be automatically enrolled once the deadline passes.
+- About 17 million people are expected to be automatically enrolled once the deadline passes.

 Benefits of having a MHR